-look upon it with a certain dubiety. it is the final passage, where President McKinley asserts the right to intervene under certain conditions, that has been most commented upon here.
-This passage, says the Heraldo, is the most important of all, and the Heraldo only voices the prevailing opinion.
-The Imparcial calls it a hint to the Cuban insurgents to persevere in their present attitude so that the American republic may have a pretext for sweeprepublic may have a pretext for sweep-ing Castillian influence out of Cuba; while the Liberal, a paper more or less favorable to the present government, admits that it is hard to have to receive quasi censure from a foreign power, although it argues that both in form and spirit the message is favorable to Spain.
-The Imparcial goes on to urge upon the government the necessity of immediately increasing the navy, so as to be ready for putting into action the menace contained in the message, should the war not be brought to an end very quickly.
+look upon it with a certain dublety, It is the final passage, where President McKinley asserts the right to intervene under certain conditions, that has been most commented upon here.
+This passage, says the Heraldo, most important of all, and the Heraldo only voices the prevailing opinion.
+The Imparcial calls it a hint to the Cuban insurgents to persevere in their present attitude so that the American republic may have a pretent for swanning. republic may have a pretext for sweep-ing Castillian influence out of Cuba; while the Liberal, a paper more or less favorable to the present government.

+admits that it is hard to have to receive quasi censure from a foreign power, although it argues that both in form and spirit the message is favorable. able to Spain.
+The Imparcial goes on to urge upon the government the ne-cessity of immediately increasing the navy, so as to be ready for putting into action the menace contained in into action the menace contained in the message, should the war not be brought to an end very quickly.

 The last point is the one that gives the ministry the most trouble.
-There seems no earthly reason why the present guerilla skirmishing should not go on just as long as the Cubans concensure from quasi a on just as long as the Cubans con-cerned in it do not care to work, as one of the ministers said, that in the hope of the inter-vention of the United States the insurgents might avoid a decisive conflict and remain nominally in arms until the expiration of the time the executive at Washington might have accorded at washington might have accorded Spain.
-So contrary are the reports pub-lished here that no just idea can be formed as to which side the advan-tage leans in the Cuban insurrec-
+There seems no earthly reason why the present guerilla skirmishing should not go on just as long as the Cubans concerned in it do not care to work, as one of the ministers said, that in the hope of the intervention of the United States the insurgents might avoid a decisive conflict. gents might avoid a decisive conflict and remain nominally in arms until the and remain nominally in arms until the expiration of the time the executive at Washington might have accorded Spain.
+So contrary are the reports published here that no just idea can be formed as to which side the advantage leans in the Cuban insurrec-

-This much is certain, the government is making herculean efforts not only to end the war but also to relieve the sufferings of the loyalists on Heve the sufferings of the loyalists on the island.
-At the ministry instructions have been cabled to Senor De Lome to accept, in the name of the Spanish government, any contributions for the relief of the colonial subjects, the only restriction placed upon such acceptance being that all assistance rendered shall very properly go through the regular constituted channels of the Spanish authority in the United States.
-As such contributions when taking the form of food or clothing will be admitted into Cuba free of will be admitted into Cuba free of customs duties, individual members he ministry are relieved to find efforts regarded with justice by the ministry the American government.
+This much is certain, the govern-is making herculean efforts not only to end the war but also to re-lieve the sufferings of the loyalists on lieve the sufferings of the loyalists on the island.
+At the ministry instructions have been cabled to Senor De Lome to accept, in the name of the Spanish government, any contributions for the relief of the colonial subjects, the only restriction placed upon such acceptance being that all assistance rendered shall very properly go through the regular constituted chanacceptance being that all assistance rendered shall very properly go through the regular constituted channels of the Spanish authority in the United States.
+As such contributions when taking the form of food or clothing will be admitted into Cuba free of all customs duties, individual members of the ministry are relieved to find of the ministry are relieved to find their efforts regarded with justice by the American government.

 Madrid, Dec.
-11 .- The Impartial pub-Madrid, Dec.
-11.-The Impartial publishes a strong article today, in which it declares Spain will not accept the right of President McKinley to intervene in Cuba in case the war is prolonged and demands that the government adopt "the same energetic attitude towards the United States as ment adopt "the same energetic attitude towards the United States as Germany adopted toward Haiti because President's McKinley's message was equivalent to questioning the right of Spain's sovereignty in Cuba."

-Continuing, the Impartial insists that Spain must prepare for all contingenties.

-cies and augment her navy by organ-izing a subscription, "in which the whole nation from the queen to the most humble subject should partici-pate."
+11.-The Impartial pub Madrid, Dec.
+11.-The Impartial publishes a strong article today, in which it declares Spain will not accept the right of President McKinley to intervene in Cuba in case the war is prolonged and demands that the government adopt "the same energetic attitude towards the United States as Germany adopted toward Haiti because President's McKinley's message was equivalent to questioning the right of Spain's sovereignty in Cuba."
+Continuing, the Impartial insists that Spain must prepare for all contingencies and augment her navy by organizing a subscription, "In which the whole nation from the queen to the most humble subject should participate."